Helly meets Garside and Artin

 A graph is (\emph{finitely}) \emph{clique Helly} if the family of all maximal cliques, as subsets of the vertex sets of the graph, satisfies the (finite) Helly property.

 A graph is (\emph{finitely}) \emph{Helly} if the family of all balls, as subsets of the vertex sets of the graph, satisfies the (finite) Helly property. \end{definition}

 The notion of clique Helly is local and the notion of Helly is global.
-Our main tool for proving Hellyiness of some graphs is the following local-to-global characterization.
+Our main tool for proving Hellyness of some graphs is the following local-to-global characterization.

 The \emph{clique complex} of a graph $\Gamma$ is the flag completion of $\Gamma$.
-The \emph{triangle complex} of $\Gamma$ is the $2$-skeleton of the clique complex, that is, the $2$-dimensional simplcial complex obtaing by spanning $2$-simplices (that is, triangles) on all $3$-cycles (that is, $3$-cliques) of $\Gamma$.
+The \emph{triangle complex} of $\Gamma$ is the $2$-skeleton of the clique complex, that is, the $2$-dimensional simplicial complex obtained by spanning $2$-simplices (that is, triangles) on all $3$-cycles (that is, $3$-cliques) of $\Gamma$.

-\begin{theorem}[{\cite[Theorem 3.5]{weaklymodular} and \cite[Proposition 3.1.2]{polat2001convexity}}] Let $\Gamma$ be a simplicial graph.
+\begin{theorem} (i) (\cite[Theorem 3.5]{weaklymodular}) Let $\Gamma$ be a simplicial graph.
 Suppose that $\Gamma$ is finitely clique Helly, and that the clique complex of $\Gamma$ is simply-connected.
 Then $\Gamma$ is finitely Helly.
-If in addition $\Gamma$ does not have infinite cliques, then $\Gamma$ is Helly. \end{theorem}